Konkomba language: Personal Pronouns

 Postverbal personal pronouns are used as objects.

 Emphatic Pronouns

 Emphatic pronouns are formed by a personal pronoun and an additional suffix.
 This suffix is in singular -ìn or -mà, whereas in the plural the suffix is -mì or -mà.

 Reciprocal Pronouns

-There is only one reciprocal pronoun tͻb in Likpakpaln.
+There is only one reciprocal pronoun tͻb in Likpakpaanl.

 Reflexive Pronouns

 Rflexive pronouns are formed by the personal pronouns, to which the suffix -bà ('self') is attached to.

 Possessive Pronouns

-Possessive pronouns in Likpakpaln have the same morphological form than the preverbal personal pronouns.
+Possessive pronouns in Likpakpaanl have the same morphological form than the preverbal personal pronouns.
 In special contexts, the prefix -aa can be attached to the possessum in order to emphasize the relation between the possessor and the possessum.

 Relative Pronouns

 Relative pronouns are dependent on the prefix of the noun that indicates its noun class.
 The relative pronoun is thus a reflection of the noun class and functions as a resumptive pronoun.

 Demonstrative Pronouns

 Demonstrative pronouns are formed by the noun class prefix of the particular noun and the suffix -mìnà.
-Likpakpaln makes a distinction between proximal and distal demonstratives.
+Likpakpaanl makes a distinction between proximal and distal demonstratives.